 When you are editing an API, Interactions are shown at the top of the menu on the left.

 Internally the API Designer builds a grammatical definition of each interaction.
-Interactions are basically a grammatical description of HTTP methods represented in JSON.
+Interactions are a grammatical description of HTTP methods represented in JSON.

 Interactions contain definitions for URL Parameters, the message Body, and message Response.
 Parameter, body and response definitions contain various Member object definitions.

 - Open the API you want to view an Interaction for.